jucaesmanhoto/design-auctions/README.md

 <h1>SETTING UP</h1>

-First, you you don't have the Docker installed, you can do it clicking [here](https://www.docker.com/products/docker-desktop/) - to open in a new tab, press CMD(Mac) or CTRL(Win) and click - download and install it.
+First, if you don't have the Docker installed, you can do it clicking [here](https://www.docker.com/products/docker-desktop/) - to open in a new tab, press CMD(Mac) or CTRL(Win) and click - download and install it.
 We'll need it to go further.

 While you wait the download, let's create some aliases to help you with most repetitive commands
 ```bash